 Once again, melee weapons are not that efficient.
 The Katana has similar base stats to other melee weapons like the baseball bat, with upgrades to increase throwing damage and weapon swing damage.
 However, melee weapons don’t have much cost efficiency and will likely not prove too effective in close quarters post the pistol rounds.

 Flashbangs are one of the best gadgets in the game.
 The gadget blinds anyone in its blast radius, temporarily reducing vision.
-The upgrades can improve throwing distance and increase gadget count to two.
+Upgrades can improve throwing distance and increase gadget count to two.
 This means that Talon can be too oppressive with his blinds, information gathering, and chip damage.

 Here are Talon’s perks in order of cheapest to most expensive.